Ocicats are sociable, affectionate, and very intelligent. Despite their wild appearance, they tend to be friendly and easy going.

 Adopting an Ocicat

 The price of Ocicat kittens varies depending on markings, bloodlines, and other factors.
-Cost usually ranges between $500 and $900.
-See How to Find Purebred Kittens for tips on locating reputable breeders.
+Cost usually ranges between $500 and $1,200 when adopting from legitimate breeders (a partial list of breeders can be found on the TICA site).

 - Mattern, Joanne.
 (2003).
 The Ocicat.
 Mankato, Minnesota: Capstone Press.